gopasspw/gopass/docs/security.md

 *This is a deviation from the behavior of `pass`, which does not force you to use `git`.* This has important implications.

 First, it means that every user of gopass (and any attacker with access to your git repo) has a local copy with the full history.
-If we revoke access to a store from a user and re-encrypt the whole store, this user won't be able to access any *changed* or *added* secrets -- but he'll be always able to access secrets by checking out old revisions from the repository.
+If we revoke access to a store from a user and re-encrypt the whole store, this user won't be able to access any *changed* or *added* secrets -- but they'll always be able to access secrets by checking out old revisions from the repository.

-**If you revoke access from a user you SHOULD change all secrets he had access to!**
+**If you revoke access from a user you SHOULD change all secrets they had access to!**

 ## Private Keys Required